BadChoice/handesk/readme.md

 - You can also create ideas by sending an email to you support accounts starting with `Idea:` it will create an idea instead of a ticket
 - Ticket rating, when a ticket is solved a rating email is sent to the customer (check config/handesk.php to disable it)

-> Follow us on twitter @codepassion to stay tuned
+> Follow us on twitter [@codepassionapp(https://twitter.com/codepassionapp) to stay tuned

 ## Installation
 Its very simple, you just need to follow the standard Laravel installation